EAPwavia1/zero_day/README.md

 = How to code in your local machine

-- Create and setup your Git and GitHub account
+- Create and setup your Git and GitHub accounts
--